Pyrenean Mountain Dog and Pyrenean Mastiff

 Pyrenean Mountain Dog

-The first Livestock Guardian dogs to be brought to Australia landed in Portland in Victoria just near Warrnambool on October 30th 1843.
-Irishman, Samuel Pratt Winter, had started a sheep station around 80 kilometres north of Portland and these first arrivals were taken to his property under the care of his servant, Paddy Hickey.
-During the 1850's these dogs were used in their traditional roles like the dog pictured.
-The sheep were put into two flocks.
-During the day these dogs used to take the sheep out and look after them, presumably on a property of wide, open spaces that lacked fences.
-At night, these grand dogs slept between the flocks and guarded them, mainly from thieves and Australia's indigenous wild dog, the dingo.
+By this time, Samuel Pratt had a sheep station situated around 80 kilometres north of Portland.
+Under the care of Pratt's servant, Paddy Hickey, the first arrivals were taken to Pratt's property which consisted of unfenced wide open spaces.
+By the 1850's the sheep were put into two flocks which made it easier to look after them.
+During the daytime, the dogs would take the sheep out to graze in the wide, open spaces.
+At night, these grand dogs slept between the flocks and guarded them from human thieves and Australia's indigenous wild dog, the dingo.
 Just how many Pyrenean Mountain Dogs came to Australia as Livestock Guardians in those early days is unknown.
 But records show these marvellous dogs were certainly bred here and for 35 years, were employed in both Victoria and Tasmania.
 Unfortunately these original lines died out.

 Eddy Van Eck with 'Kelso'